 Your dying regrets?

 One of The Top Five Regrets of the Dying (Ware 2011) is that people wish they’d had the courage to live a life true to themselves, and not a life that others expected of them.
 Figuring out exactly who your authentic self is can be challenging.
-Bronnie Ware’s book might help, it has some very moving, personal and insightful true stories of peoples regrets that will illuminate your own values and might just change your life.
+Bronnie Ware’s book might help, it has some very moving, personal and insightful true stories of the regrets that people have that will illuminate your own values.
 The top five regrets, outlined in the book are:

 - I wish I’d had the courage to live a life true to myself, not the life others expected of me